Project Leadership

-Illustrator / Project Design
+Illustrator / Design - Kingston

 JoJo Chooi-Harley is a self-taught artist currently residing in Hamilton, Ontario.
 As a first generation Canadian that is Chinese-Malay, her work investigates how immigration causes diaspora in familial relationships in Pan-Asian migrant families.
 She examines how Pan-Asian migrant families navigate familial values, culture, and identity in Canada.